pythonmaster9000/Python-Tls-Client/README.md

 # Python-TLS-Client
 Python-TLS-Client is an advanced HTTP library based on requests and tls-client.
+To use this fork to download images, etc. add byte_response=True kwarg when making a request.
+Write response.byte_content to files.

 # Installation
 ```